neilkichler/cutangent/README.md

 </h1>

-CuTangent is a CUDA library for computing forward-mode subgradients, i.e. tangents.
+CuTangent is a CUDA library for computing forward-mode subgradients, i.e. tangents, by operator-overloading.

 ## Supported Operations
 `+`